Pawan-KS/Age_detection/README.md

 # Age_detection
+Deep-Learning model to detect "Age of the Actors" and classify them into three categories namely-Old, MIddle and Young- using facial feature images.
 This repository contains the notebooks that i created for competing in a "AGE DETECTION" competition along with the submission files.
 **All the files are in the submission folder itself.**
 I dropped the competition midway when the deadline was extended by 96 days, my public leaderboard ranking at that time was 4th (and its still that last i checked).